adrianrodriguez-io/power-bi-crypto-trading-data-analysis/README.md

 Files>

-1. Functional project.pdf> PDF containing different slides about the initials stages of the projects.
+1. Functional project.pdf> PDF containing different slides about the initials stages of the project.

 2. Ingest-load.ipynb> You can find an ingest and load jupyter notebook using python for ingesting crypto data from a crypto exchange pulled from its public API endpoints.
 This script generates three datasets wich are stored into csv.
 1. vertexs.csv > contains a table for all crypto currencies available.
 2. currencypairs.csv > a relation of all pairs of crypto currencies that can be traded.
 And 3.
 OHLC_trades.csv > this contain data about prices and volumes for all pairs of cryptos traded in different dates.